Caroverine

 About Caroverine

-Caroverine contains 'caroverine, ' an oto-neuroprotective (inner ear protective) medication.
-It works by blocking the action of a chemical messenger in the brain (glutamate), thereby reducing the severity of tinnitus.
-It also acts as a smooth muscle relaxant with calcium-channel blocking properties used in conditions associated with painful smooth muscle spasms.
+Caroverine contains caroverine, which works by blocking the action of a chemical messenger in the brain (glutamate), thereby reducing the severity of tinnitus.
+It also acts as a smooth muscle relaxant with calcium-channel blocking properties, thereby relieving smooth muscle spasms.

-Before starting Caroverine, inform your doctor if you are allergic to Caroverine.
+Do not take Caroverine if you are allergic to any of its components.
 Inform the doctor if you are pregnant or planning to get pregnant/breastfeeding before taking Caroverine.
-Caroverine Should be used with caution in patients with hyperthyroidism, cardiac insufficiency, and muscular weakness in the elderly and disabled person.
 Caroverine should not be used in glaucoma or prostatic hypertrophy conditions.

 Uses of Caroverine